 » Toni Norville – female ‘soul diva.’

 These bands still regularly perform at many local venues.
-In recent years there has also been a huge rise in the alternative music fields with artists like:
+In recent years there has also been a considerable rise in the alternative music fields with artists like:

 » Roadhouse – rock